toextendmylimits/Meta_Coding/track-progress/plan.md

 1. Practice 10 common meta interview system design questions
 2. Prepare answers for common meta behaviour questions
 3. Go through the top 80 meta coding questions

+# Major change on 23 Jul 2024
+Given there are only 6 days before the Meta interviews, and I haven't practiced the common meta system design interview questions.
+In the following three days, I should really focus on system design questions, aiming to practice 10 questions.